 Workspace Series – 5 Questions on the Collections

 What kind of museum does the future need?
-We turn to the collections and their creators with long-lasting and new questions, for example: “How and why did the objects come into our museum?”
+We turn to the collections and their creators with long-lasting and new questions, for example: "How and why did the objects come into our museum?"
 We think of the museum as an open workspace, a space for collaborative exploration and research.
 Along with an exhibition series, we offer insights into our work.
-The exhibition “Looted Goods?” followed “Honeymoon?” and “Business Idea?” as the third opening in this series.
-In July 2023, the fourth exhibition “Mask Dances?” will open.
+The exhibition "Looted Goods?" followed "Honeymoon?" and "Business Idea?" as the third opening in this series.
+In July 2023, the fourth exhibition "Mask Dances?" has opened; in November 2023 the final workspace exhibition "Workpieces?" has completed the series.